-This 20,345 square foot property was acquired with the intent of to assemble a group of properties to the east for a comprehensive residential development between the Elks Club and Las Brisas homes.
-The site was recently included in the 2021-2029 Housing Element as part of a new Affordable Housing Overlay (AHO) zone, and will provide an incentive for higher densities for affordable housing.
+This 20,345-square-foot property was acquired with the intent of assembling a group of properties to the east for a comprehensive residential development between the Elks Club and Las Brisas homes.
+The site was recently included in the 2021-2029 Housing Element as part of a new Affordable Housing Overlay (AHO) zone and will provide an incentive for higher densities for affordable housing.
 According to the Housing Element, the AHO will be complete by 2023, indicating that the property may not develop by August 1, 2023.
-Pursuant to HSC Section 33334.16, if the development of the property has not begun by August 1, 2023, the property will be made available for sale and the moneys shall be deposited into the Housing Successor's Low- and Moderate-Income Housing Fund.
+Pursuant to HSC Section 33334.16, because the property was not developed by August 1, 2023, the property was made available for sale.
+On November 28, the City issued a request for proposals (RFP) soliciting affordable housing developers to submit proposals for the development of the City-owned property at 2400 Huntington Drive.
+The RFP schedule calls for having a developer selected and an exclusive negotiation agreement (ENA) signed by Late March 2024.
+Once the property is sold, the money shall be deposited into the Housing Successor's Low- and Moderate-Income Housing Fund.

-1305, 1423, & 1437 Huntington Drive & Rite Aid Parking Lot Area
+• 1305, 1423, & 1437 Huntington Drive & Rite Aid Parking Lot Area

 These four properties were acquired over time with the goal of creating a larger mixed-use town center area.
 The Successor Agency to the former Agency also owns a property in this area (1415 Huntington) and maintains the same goal.
-The general idea is to develop the eastern portion of the site with approximately 100-140 residential units (35-50 units/acre) and redevelop the existing commercial center by removal of some buildings and façade enhancement of others and focusing on tying the entire project together.
-1423 and 1437 Huntington Drive were sold on October 15, 2018 and the proceeds of the sale were transferred to the Housing Asset Fund.
-1305 Huntington Drive was sold in 2017, but the journal entry was completed and the proceeds transferred to the Housing Asset Fund in April of 2020.
-The Rite Aid Parking Lot Area remains to be developed.
-Pursuant to HSC Section 33334.16, if the development of the property has not begun by August 1, 2023, the property will be made available for sale and the moneys shall be deposited into the Housing Successor's Low- and Moderate-Income Housing Fund.
+The general idea is to develop the eastern portion of the site with approximately 100-140 residential units (35-50 units/acre) and redevelop the existing commercial center by removing some buildings and façade enhancement of others and focusing on tying the entire project together.
+1423 and 1437 Huntington Drive were sold on

+October 15, 2018, and the proceeds of the sale were transferred to the Housing Asset Fund.
+1305 Huntington Drive was sold in 2017, but the journal entry was completed, and the proceeds transferred to the Housing Asset Fund in April of 2020.
+The Rite Aid Parking Lot Area remains to be sold.
+Pursuant to HSC Section 33334.16, if the development of the property has not begun by August 1, 2023, the property will be made available for sale and the money shall be deposited into the Housing Successor's Low- and Moderate-Income Housing Fund.